 Before switching to software development, I worked as a Senior Project Manager at Harvard’s Berkman Klein Center for Internet & Society, where I ran complex projects with research, technical development, and community organizing components.
 In practical terms, I collaborated with developers and stakeholders to scope and build two of the Center’s largest technical projects to date (the Digital Public Library of America and Internet Monitor); wrote technical guides and API documentation; conducted research, published papers, and edited volumes on Internet censorship, online communities in repressive environments, and Internet governance; and served on the Advisory Board of the Emerging Leaders @ HLS program, which gives Harvard Law School employees the opportunity to develop leadership skills through educational sessions, mentoring, events, and community service.

 My work at BKC focused on Internet freedom (via the Internet Monitor, OpenNet Initiative, and Blogging Common projects), Internet governance (via the Center’s assessment of transparency and accountability in ICANN and the Network of Centers’ research on multistakeholder governance models), and access to information (via the Digital Public Library of America).

 I previously co-directed the Technology for Transparency Network, which documents and maps projects that use online technology to promote transparency and accountability in the public and private sectors.
 The network is part of the Global Voices community, where from 2007-2012 I helped cover the Ugandan blogosphere.

-In 2010 I graduated with a Master of International Affairs degree from the Columbia University School of International and Public Affairs (SIPA), where I studied the relationship between communications technology and development as an Anna Lord Strauss fellow.
+In 2010 I graduated with a Master of International Affairs degree from the Columbia University School of International and Public Affairs (SIPA), where I studied the relationship between communications technology and political and economic development as an Anna Lord Strauss fellow.
 I also helped teach SIPA’s introductory quantitative analysis class and co-edited the school’s student-run news site, The Morningside Post.

 From 2006-2007 I lived and worked in Uganda, where I was part of Kampala’s blogging community.
 I also co-developed and directed a series of conferences on post-conflict development for American and Ugandan college students and young professionals.
 I’m originally from Lawrence, Kansas, where I earned a BA in Slavic Languages and Literatures at the University of Kansas and worked as a web producer for the Lawrence Journal-World.